thoughtbot/ruby-science/book/solutions/extract_decorator.md

 # Extract Decorator

-Decorators can be used to lay new concerns on top of existing objects without modifying existing classes.
-They combine best with small classes with few methods, and make the most sense when modifying the behavior of existing methods, rather than adding new methods.
+Decorators can be used to place new concerns on top of existing objects without modifying existing classes.
+They combine best with small classes containing few methods, and make the most sense when modifying the behavior of existing methods, rather than adding new methods.